Who we are

 Due to our staff size, we are able to supervise only 2 clerks per semester.
 We are willing to consider long distance/electronic clerkships for students attending law schools other than the University of Oregon, but we prefer working with students locally in Eugene, Oregon.

-We are seeking secure funding for modest summer stipends.
-We strongly encourage applicants to secure funding through their schools, the National Lawyers Guild (NLG), or other public interest funding sources.
+We strongly encourage applicants to secure funding through their schools, the National Lawyers Guild (NLG), or other public interest funding sources as we cannot guarantee any funding at this time.
 We willingly cooperate in any way possible to assist students to secure fellowships, stipends, or private grants that are able to fund their summer work with the CLDC.
 We are also more than happy to assist clerks attempting to secure academic or other credit through their schools as well.

-We require all summer clerks to work from our Eugene, Oregon office, though in rare circumstances we will consider long-distance applicants as well.
+We require all summer clerks to work from our Eugene, Oregon office.
+Diverse applicants with activist backgrounds are strongly encouraged to apply.

 Fall term begins on approximately September 1st